nighthawkcoders/python-pages/_posts/2023-11-14-CSP-binary_logic.md

 Look for shift on [w3schools](https://www.w3schools.com/js/js_bitwise.asp)

 ### Logic of Shift

->
-> Explore right and left shifts with binary numbers.
+Explore right and left shifts with binary numbers.

 - In an arithmetic shift, the bits that are shifted out of either end are discarded.
+You need to be aware of how many bits you have to avoid overflow in math operations.
 - In a left arithmetic shift, zeros are shifted in on the right.
 ![shift]({{site.baseurl}}/images/binary/logic_of_shift.png)